top of page

 First, replace mulch against the home with river rock or pea gravel to reduce moisture retention and food sources.
 If you create a 12-inch “moat” around the foundation, not only does it help to reduce roaches, but it makes it easier to see mud tubes for termites and reduces the need to reapply mulch annually.

 Second, if you do use mulch, use cedar chip mulch.
 The natural oils in cedar help repel roaches and termites.
-It drains faster in our flash flooding and only needs to be refreshed every two years – remove the old layer first.
-Piling new on old = a roach layer cake.
+It drains faster in our flash flooding and only needs to be refreshed every two years.
+Remember to remove the old layer first.
+Piling old on top of new just layers the decay and can make the problem worse.

 Finally, clean your gutters!
 You would be surprised how many pests count on the gunk and water that build up in those gutters for their food, water and harborage.